 An index put option is a contract that entitles the purchaser to receive from the seller a cash payment equal to the amount of any decline in the value of the reference index below a fixed price (the strike price of the call option) as of the valuation date of the option.
 Upon entering into the position, a premium is paid by the purchaser to the seller.
 When an index put option is exercised, the seller is required to deliver an amount of cash determined by the shortfall, if any, of the value of the index at contract termination below the strike price of the option.
-A put option on an individual security, such as an ETF, is a contract that entitles the purchaser to sell the security at a fixed price (the strike price of the put option) on or before the valuation date of the option in exchange for the payment of an up-front premium by the purchaser to the seller.
+A put option on an individual security, such as an ETF, is a contract that entitles the purchaser to sell the security at a fixed price (the strike price of the option in exchange for the payment of an up-front premium by the purchaser to the seller.
 When an individual put option is exercised, the seller is required to purchase the underlying security.